-CNT 43 PROFESSIONAL COMMUNICATIONS 3 UNITS
+CNT 43 PROFESSIONAL COMMUNICATIONS

 This course applies the principals of ethical and effective communication to the creation of letters, memos, emails, and written and oral reports for a variety of business situations.
 The course emphasizes critical thinking, planning, organizing, composing, and revising business documents using word processing software for written documents and presentation-graphics software to create and deliver professional-level oral presentations.
 Additional focus will be placed on developing interpersonal skills, team participation skills, and technical report writing skills.
 Students who have completed or are enrolled in BUSN 43, CNT 43, or CS 43 may not receive credit.
-Prerequisite: ENG 1A with a minimum grade of C. 3 hours lecture.
-Transfer: CSU; C-ID#BUS 115.
+Prerequisite: ENG 1A with a minimum grade of C. 54 hours lecture.
+Transfer: CSU; C-ID# BUS 115.

-CNT 50 INTRODUCTION TO DESKTOP 2 UNITS OPERATING SYSTEM
+CNT 50 INTRODUCTION TO DESKTOP 2 UNITS OPERATING SYSTEMS

-By performing numerous hands-on labs, students in this class will gain an understanding of operating systems using command line and GUI interfaces.
+By performing numerous hands-on labs, students in this class will gain an understanding of the most widely used desktop operating systems (including Windows, Apple OS X, and Linux) using command line and GUI interfaces.
 Students will use virtualization software to install and configure operating systems and user applications on a class room computer.
 Students will also experiment with remote computing and storage.
-Current operating systems for portable devices will be demonstrated.
-The role of hardware, application software and the operating system and how they interact with each other will be explored.
+The course includes information on mobile operating systems, as well as chapters on subjects peripheral to operating systems, such as computer security, desktop virtualization, and connecting computers and mobile devices to networks.
 Students who have completed or are enrolled in Computer Information Systems 65 may not receive credit.
-Strongly Recommended: CIS 50.
-1 hour lecture, 3 hours laboratory.
+Strongly Recommended: CIS 50 with a minimum grade of C. 18 hours lecture, 54 hours laboratory.
 Transfer: CSU.

-CNT 51 COMPTIA A+ CERTIFICATION COMPUTER TECHNICIAN
+CNT 51 COMP TIA A+ CERTIFICATION 4 UNITS COMPUTER TECHNICIAN

 This course provides an introduction to the computer hardware and software skills needed to help meet the industry demand for entry-level PC Technicians.
 This course covers PC hardware, software, security, networking, laptops, printers, operational procedures, operating systems, security, troubleshooting, and mobile devices.
 The students will study the topics needed to become certified PC technicians.
 Preparation for the CompTIA A+ certification, which verifies knowledge equivalent to that of an entry-level ICT (Information and Communications Technology) technician with about 12 months of hands-on experience.
 The responsibilities of an ICT professional will be introduced.
-Strongly Recommended: CNT 50.
-3 hours lecture, 3 hour laboratory.
-Transfer: CSU; C-ID#ITIS 110.
+Strongly Recommended: CNT 50 with a minimum grade of C. 54 hours lecture, 54 hours laboratory.
+Transfer: CSU; C-ID# ITIS 110.

-CNT 52 NETWORKING FUNDAMENTALS
+CNT 52 NETWORKING FUNDAMENTALS3 UNITS

-This course provides an introduction to computer networking fundamentals skills needed to meet the industry demand for entrylevel Network Technicians.
+This course provides an introduction to computer networking fundamentals skills needed to meet the industry demand for entry-level Network Technicians.
 Topics include: Ethernet network fundamentals, Local Area Networks (LANs), and Wide Area Networks (WAN) Open Systems Interconnection (OSI) model, wiring implementations, network adapters and connectivity devices, IPv4/IPv6 addressing, Voice over IP (VoIP), and wireless standards.
 Tools to help prevent cyber attacks with IDS (Intrusion Detection Systems), authentication, and encryption are demonstrated.
 Student labs include: configuration of a SOHO (Small Office/Home Office), a firewall, a virtual private network (VPN), a switch, and a router and documenting a networking using professional drawing software.
 The responsibilities of an ICT (Information and Communications Technology) professional will be introduced.
 This course prepares students for the CompTIA Network+ Certification Exam.
 This professional certification verifies the student has the knowledge equivalent to that of an ICT technician with about 12 months of hands-on experience.
 Strongly Recommended: CIS 50.
-3 hours lecture, 1 hour laboratory.
+54 hours lecture, 18 hours laboratory.
 Transfer: CSU.

-CNT 54 ADMINISTERING WINDOWS CLIENT 4 UNITS
+CNT 54 ADMINISTERING WINDOWS 4 UNITS CLIENT